The World is Your Classroom

 What better way to get to know a destination—to really know a destination—than through a FAM designed by experienced travel consultants?

 “FAMs provide an in-depth look into the area,” said Don McGahee, Manager of FAM Programs & International Chapter Development, ASTA Small Business Network formerly(NACTA).
 “We work closely with local suppliers, and plan sessions where speakers will address different aspects of the region.
-It’s difficult for agents to help clients if they don’t know the area, and ASTA FAMs showcase the area’s attractions—they really go in depth.”
+It’s difficult for advisors to help clients if they don’t know the area, and ASTA FAMs showcase the area’s attractions—they really go in depth.”